-Services that are covered for you What you must pay when you get these services Surgical supplies, such as dressings Splints, casts, and other devices used to reduce f dislocations Fractures and 20% coinsurance for Medicare-covered medical supplies including casts and splints.
-Prior Authorization may be required.
-Laboratory tests \$50 copay for Medicare-covered genetic testing. \$0 copay for all other Medicare-covered lab services.
-Prior Authorization may be required.
-Blood - including storage and administration.
-Co whole blood and packed red cells begins with the blood that you need.
-All other components of blood covered beginning with the first pint used. e first pint of blood services.
-Other outpatient diagnostic tests - Non-radiolog diagnostic services (e.g., allergy test or EKG) \$0 copay for Medicare-covered diagnostic procedures and tests (e.g., allergy test or EKG).
-Prior Authorization may be required.
+Servi ces that are covered for you What you must pay when you get these services • Surgical supplies, such as dressings Splints, casts, and other devices used to reduce fractures and dislocations 20% coinsurance for Medicare-covered medical supplies including casts and splints.
+Prior Authorization may be required . • Laboratory tests \$50 copay for Medicare-covered genetic testing. \$0 copay for all other Medicare-covered lab services.
+Prior Authorization may be required. • Blood - including storage and administration.
+Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
+All other components of blood are covered beginning with the first pint used. \$0 copay for Medicare-covered blood services. • Other outpatient diagnostic tests - Non-radiological diagnostic services (e.g., allergy test or EKG) \$20 copay for Medicare-covered diagnostic procedures and tests (e.g., allergy test or EKG).
+Prior Authorization may be required . • Other outpatient diagnostic tests (includes complex tests such as CT, MRI, MRA, SPECT) - Radiological diagnostic services, not including flat film X-rays \$0 copay for Medicare-covered diagnostic mammogram. \$250 copay for all other Medicare-covered diagnostic radiology services.
+Prior Authorization may be required .